-Naomi Tweyo Nkinsi, a 2022 Pisacano Scholar, is a 4th-year medical student at the University of Washington School of Medicine.
-She graduated from the University of Washington with double majors in Cellular, Molecular, and Developmental Biology, and in Public Health.
+Naomi Tweyo Nkinsi, a 2022 Pisacano Scholar, graduated from the University of Washington School of Medicine and is currently a 1st-year resident in Tacoma, Washington.
+She graduated from the University of Washington with double majors in cellular, molecular, and developmental biology, and in public health.
 Naomi earned her Master’s in Public Health with a concentration in global health at the University of Washington School of Public Health.

 Naomi was born in Yaoundé, Cameroon, to parents from the Democratic Republic of Congo.
 In Cameroon, a country where access to physicians can be limited, a mosquito bite quickly went from an annoyance to a life-threatening illness when Naomi’s mom contracted malaria during her pregnancy.
 The care her and her mother received continues to be a source of inspiration for Naomi, who moved to the United States with her family when she was in elementary school.
 Her experiences in healthcare as an immigrant and a Black woman inspired her decision to go to medical school with the goal of becoming a physician-activist for healthcare equity.